Nyayo National Stadium

 Nyayo match-days are generally peaceful, though the central location means the Uhuru Highway crush is the main friction point before kickoff and again at full time.
 Visible police and stewards cover every gate; on-site medical cover comes from St John Ambulance Kenya.
 The 2016 refurbishment widened exit gates and the 2024 AFCON preparation work added permanent medical bays at every block.

-- security Body and bag search at every gate.
+- Body and bag search at every gate.
 Police may pause entry if a block reaches capacity — comply, do not push forward.

-- payments Keep cash and phone split across two pockets.
+- Keep cash and phone split across two pockets.
 The turnstile queue and the CBD-bound matatu stage after full time are the main pickpocket zones.

-- medical_services St John Ambulance Kenya on-site at every Harambee Stars and AFC Leopards fixture.
+- St John Ambulance Kenya on-site at every Harambee Stars and AFC Leopards fixture.
 First-aid bays at every stairwell post-2024.

 Accessibility

-- local_parking Accessible parking at the east car park Bays 1–12 — reserved, book via Mookh or FKF portal
+- Accessible parking at the east car park Bays 1–12 — reserved, book via Mookh or FKF portal

 Where to stay and eat nearby